reinert/requestor/README.md

 <inherits name="io.reinert.requestor.RequestorByGDeferred"/>
 ```

-Requestor is primarily focused on the HTTP Client API.
+Requestor primarily focuses on the HTTP Client API.
+Hence, **requestor-core** declares a Promise
-Hence, **requestor-core** declares a Promise interface, but doesn't implement it.
+interface, but does not implement it.
 The implementation is delegated to **requestor-impl**s.
 Thus, a **requestor-impl** integrates **requestor-core** to some promise library.

-Currently, there's one impl available: **requestor-gdeferred**.
-It binds requestor with [gdeferred](https://github.com/reinert/gdeferred) promise API.
+Currently, there is one impl available: **requestor-gdeferred**.
+It binds requestor with
-Furthermore, an impl integrating **requestor-core** with [elemental2](https://github.com/google/elemental2) promise API is on the way.
+[gdeferred](https://github.com/reinert/gdeferred) promise API.
+Furthermore, an impl integrating
+**requestor-core** with [elemental2](https://github.com/google/elemental2) promise API is on the way.

 ### Latest Release
 0.2.0 (18 Feb 2015)